 Thanks for stopping by!

 “Thanks for creating this valuable resource for Ferruccio Furlanetto.
-I have been a fan of his for many years.
 I saw him a long time ago here in New York city when he performed at Lincoln Center in Midtown Manhattan.
 He is an amazing artist and genuinely a nice and warm person.
 If he were to come to NYC anytime again I would encourage anyone to come see him as his music cuts across all boundaries.
 A must visit when you are in New York City” Chris from NYC escorts

 Posted in Uncategorized | Edit Comments Off on Ferruccio Furlanetto